giuliospinozzi/creo_pipelines/README.md

 *	featureCounts 1.5.3
 *	Cufflinks 2.2.1
 ### Input files
 *	<p align="justify">Fastq files of the samples.
-Since this is a differential analysis, at least one case and one control must be present, furthermore it is a paired-end analysis and therefore the files of read 1 and read 2 must be provided for each sample.</p>
+Since this is a differential analysis, at least one case and one control must be present, furthermore if it is a paired-end analysis files of read 1 and read 2 must be provided for each sample while if it is a single-end analysis only files of read 1 must be provided.</p>
 *	<p align="justify">Reference genome for Bowtie with relative indices, necessary for alignment with TopHat.
 The path in which the file with its indices is searched by default is as follows: /opt/genome/human/hg19/index/bowtie2/hg19.</p>
 *	<p align="justify">Reference genome for Hisat2 with relative indices, necessary for alignment with HISAT2.
 The path in which the file with its indices is searched by default is as follows: /opt/genome/human/hg19/index/hisat2/hg19.</p>
 *	<p align="justify">BED file, necessary for quality control on BAM files.
 The path in which the file is searched by default is as follows: /opt/genome/human/hg19/annotation/hg19.refseq.bed12.</p>